disruptiveplanets/AIME/code/thresholds/fe/readme.md

 ## June 8

 I finished the DOF scan and found that fewer DOFs leads to less uncertainty, not more.
+Now I'm rerunning with only a few DOFs, averaging over many runs, and booting all those that fail.
+This is being parallelized.